9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 3/II. Manage file content in Bash.md

 In these examples, the output would be all files in the `projects` directory that contain `log` surrounded by zero or more characters.
 The `"*log*"` portion of the command is the search criteria that indicates to search for the string "log".
 When `-name` is the option, files with names that include `Log` or `LOG`, for example, wouldn't be returned because this option is case-sensitive.
 However, they would be returned when `-iname` is the option.

 Note: An asterisk (`*`) is used as a wildcard to represent zero or more unknown characters.

+### -mtime

+The `-mtime` option in the `find` command is used to search for files and directories that were modified within a certain number of days.
+The number of days is specified after the `-mtime` option.
+For example, `find /home/analyst/projects -mtime -3` would return all files and directories in the `projects` directory that were modified within the past three days.

+The `-mtime` option can be used with either a positive or negative number.
+A positive number indicates that the file or directory was modified more than the specified number of days ago.
+A negative number indicates that the file or directory was modified less than the specified number of days ago.
+For example, `find /home/analyst/projects -mtime +1` would return all files and directories in the `projects` directory that were modified more than one day ago, and `find /home/analyst/projects -mtime -1` would return all files and directories in the `projects` directory that were modified less than one day ago.

+The `-mtime` option can be used in conjunction with other `find` options to further refine the search results.
+For example, `find /home/analyst/projects -mtime -3 -type f` would return all regular files in the `projects` directory that were modified within the past three days.

+The `-mtime` option is a powerful tool for searching for files and directories based on their modification date.
+It is commonly used by security analysts to find files and directories that may have been modified by malicious actors.